State of AI Agent Governance 2026

 The state of AI agent governance in 2026 is a race condition.
 Agents are already in production.
 Regulations are catching up.
 The primitives for governing them exist, but adoption is uneven and framework support is partial.

-The organizations that do this well in 2026-2027 will share a common pattern: pre-execution enforcement as the foundational layer, hierarchical scopes from tenant to run, action-level risk controls beyond cost, and authority attenuation for delegation chains.
+The organizations that do this well in 2026-2027 will share a common pattern: pre-execution enforcement as the foundational layer, hierarchical scopes from tenant through toolset, application mappings for run-level limits, action-level risk controls beyond cost, and authority attenuation in the host's delegation design.
 They'll be able to show auditors the logs, show executives the saved incidents, and show developers the graceful degradation that kept the agent useful when budgets got tight.

 The organizations that don't will show up in next year's incident catalog.